-FC Halifax Town could move up to 12th in the National League table if they beat Barnet at The Shay on Tuesday (7.45pm).
+FC Halifax Town could return to the top of the National League on Saturday if they beat Barnet at The Shay and Woking and Bromley fail to win.

 FC Halifax Town v Barnet